-Director of Athletics Tom Crick explains “talent identification research in athletics and other late specialisation sports suggests that is very difficult to predict which young athletes will go on to achieve senior success.
-Indeed, at 14, 15 and 16 years old many future champions are often not the best in their clubs let alone their country or the world.
+Talent identification research in athletics and other late specialisation sports suggests that it is very difficult to predict which young athletes will go on to achieve senior success.
+Indeed, at 14, 15 and 16 years of age, many future champions are often not the best in their clubs let alone their country or the world.
 Many multi-medal winning Olympic/Paralympic and World Championship medallists often continue to play other sports into their late teens and early twenties.
-Since excellent youth performances do not seem to differentiate future champions from their peers, the research agenda is now shifting towards the psychological factors that determine long term success.”
+Since excellent youth performances do not seem to differentiate future champions from their peers, the research agenda is now shifting towards the psychological factors that determine long term success.
 In line with this thinking Athletics NI wish to provide ambitious young athletes and personal coaches focused on long term athletic development with early exposure to the physical preparation and lifestyle planning that facilitates high performance training.
 Open Academy provides this opportunity.